-The first step might be to use GHDL and explore it’s possibilities in an own project.
+The first step might be to use GHDL and explore its possibilities in your own project.
 If you are new to VHDL, see the Quick Start Guide for an introduction.
 Furthermore, we encourage you to read Invoking GHDL, where the most commonly used options are explained.
 You can also check the complete Command Reference.

-While using GHDL, you might find flaws, such as bugs, missing features, typos in the documentation or topics which are still not covered.
-In order to improve GHDL, we welcome bug reports, suggestions and contributions for any aspect of GHDL.
-Either if it’s a bug or an enhancement, have a look at the and to see if someone already told us about it.
+While using GHDL, you might find flaws, such as bugs, missing features, typos in the documentation, or topics which still are not covered.
+In order to improve GHDL, we welcome bug reports, suggestions, and contributions for any aspect of GHDL.
+Whether it’s a bug or an enhancement, have a look at the and to see if someone already told us about it.
 You might find a solution there.

 Since the development of GHDL started fifteen years ago, multiple platforms have been used as a support for both distribution and getting feedback.
 However, the development is now centralized in github.

 - If the compiler crashes, this is a bug.
 Reliable tools never crash.

 - If the compiler emits an error message for a perfectly valid input or does not emit an error message for an invalid input, this may be a bug.

 - If the executable created from your VHDL sources crashes, this may be a bug at runtime or the code itself may be wrong.
 However, since VHDL has a notion of pointers, an erroneous VHDL program (using invalid pointers for example) may crash.

 - If a compiler message is not clear enough, please tell us.
 The error messages can be improved, but we do not have enough experience with them.

 As suggested in the bug report template, please elaborate a Minimal (non) Working Example (MWE) prior to sending the report, so that the possible bug source is isolated.
 Should it fulfill the format requirements of issue-runner, you would be able to test your bug with the latest GHDL version.
 Please do so in order to ensure that the bug is not solved already.